 Integrity Management System for its cross-country pipeline network,

-using industry standard assessment models to fulfil the
+using industry standard assessment models in line with the

 national/international statutory codes.
 This will ensure seamless and

-consistent data flow from engineering to operations and will also result in
+consistent data flow from engineering to operations and also result in

-continuous updation of O&M data and aging of the pipelines.
+continuous updation of O&M data and aging of our pipelines.